tyleretters/nor.the-rn.info/_posts/2022-02-13-withdrawal-limit-exceeded.md

 I am not being hyperbolic when I say dying in anthropocene is my retirement strategy.

 So, I liquidated my 401k last week.
-It wasn't much.
-Especially because of taxes and penalties.
+There wasn't much in there.
 I've had a 401k since the early 2010s.
 Some years, I'd open my annual summary to be greeted with something like, "Sorry, you lost 20%.
 (Sucks to suck!)"
 I even checked the "ethical investing" option next to the [Corporate Memphis](https://en.wikipedia.org/wiki/Corporate_Memphishttps://) cartoons, knowing this meant I wasn't putting money into supposed "unethical" stocks but also knowing I would get worse returns.

 The way I see it, if I'm opting into a system that can just magick away 20% of my assets, then the least I can do is reclaim my dignity and do it myself.
 I am more than capable of losing 20% of my assets on my own, thank you very much.